-These draft accounts assume that the recommendations made to Cabinet for reserve increases and transfers are approved however it should be noted that there may be a change between the draft and final accounts according to members decisions.
+These accounts reflect the recommendations accepted by Cabinet for reserve increases and transfers approved between the draft and final accounts.

 Budget Stability Reserve

 There are various items within the Council's budget that are subject to significant degrees of volatility or variation from one year to another, often due to factors that are outside the Council's control or influence; this reserve assists the mitigation of such volatility by allowing the Council to call upon it in years where budget overspends occur and conversely replenish it in years where favourable variances arise.
 During 2018/19 £100,000 of this reserve was used to mitigate extended costs surrounding the implementation of the Local Plan.